 In the above example, Phillip committed trafficking since he knowingly sent the drugs.
 And if Bill knew what was in the package, he could also face trafficking charges for knowingly receiving them.

 The 4th Amendment protects against illegal searches and seizures by the police.
-So if the police searched the defendant’s property without probable cause, then anything found from the search may be inadmissible.
+So if the police searched the defendant’s property without probable cause or with an invalid search warrant, then any drugs found may be inadmissible as evidence.